 How to Break Your Fear of Cold Calling

-Most of us have at least some resistance to cold calling, and some people I talk with have such a paralyzing visceral and emotional fear of cold calling that they can't even consider doing it.
+Most sales professionals have at least some resistance to cold calling, and some people have such a paralyzing visceral and emotional fear of cold calling that they can't even consider doing it.